pulumi/pulumi/README.md

 Pulumi is a cloud development platform that makes creating cloud programs easy and productive.

-Author cloud programs in your favorite favorite language and Pulumi will automatically keep your infrastructure up-to-date.
+Author cloud programs in your favorite language and Pulumi will automatically keep your infrastructure up-to-date.
 Skip the YAML and just write code.
 Pulumi is multi-language, multi-cloud and fully extensible in both its engine and ecosystem of packages.